Section 504 FAQ

 In addition to providing required services and program modifications, school districts are also required to have written procedures regarding their administration of services under Section 504.
 These procedural safeguards include notice of the law and its applicability, an opportunity for students and their parents or guardians to examine relevant records, an impartial hearing with the student's parents or guardians and representation by counsel, and a review procedure.

 Local school districts are responsible for implementing the provisions of Section 504.
-However, ultimate responsibility for enforcing the law rests with the Office of Civil Rights (OCR) of the U.S. Department of Education.
+However, ultimate responsibility for enforcing the law rests with the Office for Civil Rights (OCR) of the U.S. Department of Education.

 If you believe that a school or school district has violated this law and your efforts to resolve your complaint at the local level have not been successful, you may file a formal complaint with OCR by contacting the regional office.